-In our presets, the Vertical Slider banks are all controlled using the nearest Up/Down Button pair.
+In our presets, when the Vertical Slider banks are used, the banks are controlled using the nearest Up/Down Button pair.
 The Long Slider banks are controlled using the Up/Down Button pair on the right side of the Long Slider.
-The images below show how the Vertical and Long Slider banks are indicated with the Up/Down Button LEDs:
+The images below show how the Up/Down Button LEDs indicate which bank is active:

-In our presets, the Rotary banks are both controlled using the Rhombus Button.
-The images below show how the Rotary banks are indicated with the Rhombus Button LEDs:
+In our presets, when the Rotary banks are used, the banks are controlled using the Rhombus Button.
+The images below show how the Rhombus Button LEDs indicate which bank is active: